 Putting Your Books in Order

 Organize your library.
 Your catalog will be much more useful to you if it not only identifies and describes the books in your collection but also tells you how to find a book quickly and easily.
-Organizing your books beforehand will also make the cataloging process much simpler.
+Organizing your books beforehand will also make the cataloguing process much simpler.
 In doing this, you can take a cue from your public library: put all fiction in one section, science books in another, philosophy books in another, photography books in another, and so on.
 Unless your library runs into the thousands of volumes, this should be sufficient shelf organization.
 But if you do have a massive collection it might help to assign each category of books with a letter -- "F" for fiction, for example.

 Check professional sources.
 For most average collectors, Step 3 will be sufficient.
 There are, however, computer programs that make the process as streamlined as possible.
 An Internet search for "Book Catalog Software" will introduce you to several programs to consider.